 I am a PhD candidate specializing in Political Behavior and Methodology in the Department of Political Science at Duke University.

-During the 2019-2020 academic year, I am Program for Advanced Research in the Social Sciences (PARISS) Fellow with the Social Science Research Institute and Humane Studies Fellow with the Institute for Humane Studies.
-As a proponent of transparency, reproducibility, and accessibility in the social sciences, I also serve as a Catalyst for the Berkeley Initiative for Transparency in the Social Sciences.
+I am currently a Humane Studies Fellow with the Institute for Humane Studies and spent the 2019-2020 academic year as Program for Advanced Research in the Social Sciences (PARISS) Fellow at the Social Science Research Institute.
+As a proponent of transparency, reproducibility, and accessibility in the social sciences, I also serve as Catalyst for the Berkeley Initiative for Transparency in the Social Sciences.

-I have taught or assisted in teaching courses in American Politics and Comparative Politics, primarily on topics in political behavior and political economy.
-Additionally, I have developed and taught workshops on transparent, reproducible, and accessible research for graduate students and provide methodological assistance to students, faculty, and university-affilitated researchers as a PARISS Fellow.
+I have taught or assisted teaching courses in American Politics and Comparative Politics, primarily on topics in political behavior and political economy.
+My teaching experience reflects my commitment to interdisciplinarity: I have taught courses (cross-)listed in political science, economics, psychology, and writing.
+Additionally, I have developed and taught workshops on transparent, reproducible, and open research for graduate students and spent a year as a methodological consultant to Duke’s student, faculty, and staff researchers as a PARISS Fellow.

 In addition to my academic work, I occasionally consult and conduct research for governments, businesses, and NGOs, primarily in the areas of economic development and governance.
 Both independently and as an affiliated researcher of the DevLab@Duke, I have contributed to the work of organizations including the U.K. Department for Innovation, Business & Skills, Social Impact, RTI International, and AidData.
 I also contribute to the interdisciplinary work of the Worldview Lab at Duke University.